JeffAlyanak/tile-monster/README.md

 Credits & License
 ---------

-This minor modernization of Ken Hanson's original Tile program is relesed under the same GNU GPLv2 as outlined in the [LICENSE](LICENSE).
+This minor modernization of Ken Hanson's original Tile program is released under the same GNU GPLv2 as outlined in the [LICENSE](LICENSE).

 Some of the code included also comes from Kerry Shetline <kerry@shetline.com>, Matthias Burg <matthias@burgsoft.de>, Jef Poskanzer <jef@acme.com>, J. David Eisenberg <david@catcode.com>, Richard J.Osbaldeston, Kent Hansen and John Cristy.
 Where this is the case, the requisite notices and licenses are included.